-2025 Series B New Construction Mortgage Loans
+2025 Series C Senior Mortgage Loans

-It is anticipated that a portion of the proceeds of the 2025 Bonds and funds of the Corporation will be used, as described under "General-2025 Bonds" above, to directly or indirectly (through the refunding of certain outstanding bonds) finance the 2025 Series B New Construction Mortgage Loans for the construction and/or permanent financing of the 2025 Series B New Construction Mortgage Loans will be made or, if made, funded in the amount presently contemplated by the Corporation.
-Additionally, the Corporation may substitute another Development or Developments for the one described in the chart below:
+It is anticipated that a portion of the proceeds of the 2025 Series C Bonds and funds of the Corporation will be used, as described under "General-2025 Series C Bonds" above, to directly or indirectly (through the refunding of certain outstanding bonds) finance the 2025 Series C Senior Mortgage Loans for the construction and/or permanent financing of the 2025 Series C Developments described in the chart below.
+No assurances can be given that any such 2025 Series C Senior Mortgage Loan will be made or, if made, funded in the amount presently contemplated by the Corporation.
+Additionally, the Corporation may substitute other Developments for those described in the chart below: